-Wife want ribs.
+Wife wants ribs.
 Wife gets ribs.
 But I get to decide how.
 I wanted to try a different method.
 Indirect heat, smoked and a dry rub.
-So off to Google and I needed to find a gas grill method not a smoker.
+So off to Google and I needed to find a gas grill method, not a smoker.
 The best I found (and I should have know where) was at Savory Reviews.
-The method followed what I wanted to do but I wanted to do “real” Memphis dry rub ribs “the real thing”.
+The method followed what I wanted to do, but I wanted to do “real” Memphis dry rub ribs “the real thing.”
 I watch way too much Food Network and had heard of Marlowe’s so off to their site for the spicing.
-See previous post.
+See the previous post.

 Rating 9.2 Very spicy and a very nice crust